10 Best Beaches in Santa Cruz, CA

 Santa Cruz is a popular place for summertime recreation, from volleyball to boating and hiking.
-The breathtaking scenery and refreshing sea breezes make this stretch of the California coastline especially appealing.
+The breathtaking scenery and refreshing sea breezes make this stretch of California's Central Coast especially appealing.

 The beaches of the Santa Cruz area represent a variety of coastal environments, all of which have their own special beauty.
 Along the Monterey Bay are sandy beaches with gentle waves, whereas farther north, the beaches of Davenport are wilder and exposed to the Pacific Ocean.
-The quaint town of Capitola has charming beaches in sheltered coves.
+The quaint town of Capitola has a picturesque beach in a sheltered cove.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Main Beach

 When it comes to fun in the sun, the Main Beach (Boardwalk Beach) of Santa Cruz is a top destination in Central California.
 This happening spot has many tourist attractions and could easily be mistaken for a SoCal beach, because the waters are noticeably warmer and because of its lively beach culture.
 On balmy summer days, Main Beach is packed with surfers, volleyball players, and sunbathers.